Path Configurations (Change-Based Triggers)

 | Path Configuration — Execution Type | `plan` |

-A change to `defaults/global.tfvars` triggers a `plan`-only run.
-The workspace's own `apply` cadence is unaffected — apply still runs on changes to the working directory or to entries declared with `plan_and_apply`.
+A push that changes `defaults/global.tfvars` triggers a `plan`-only run on the workspace.
+The workspace's own `apply` cadence is unaffected — `apply` still runs on changes to the working directory or to entries declared with `plan_and_apply`.

 ## Limitations